3anoza/DcrNet/README.md

 # DcrNet
 This is a community library to work with the LibertyPlayer .dcr format.

-All code was created using reverse-engineering and files structure analyzation
+Source code was created using reverse-engineering and files structure analyzation

 Available futures:
 - ConvertToWAV